Animal Welfare Act 1999

 You could also call this:

-"Inspectors must leave a note if they visit your property when you're not there"
+"Inspector must leave a note if they enter your property when you're not there"

 If you are not present when an inspector enters your land, premises, or place, or your vehicle, aircraft, or ship, they must leave a written note.
-This note must say when they entered, why they entered, and how the animals they inspected were.
-It must also say if they took any animals away, as allowed by section 127, and which ones.
-The note must include the inspector's name and where you can go to ask questions, such as a Police station.
-You can find more information about this in section 127 and section 127(5).
-The inspector must put this note in a place where you can easily see it.
+This note tells you when they entered, why they entered, and what they found.
+It also tells you if they took any animals away, who the inspector is, and where you can go to ask questions, which is the Police station or another office.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.